adikabintang/adikabintang.github.io/index.md

 - Guitars
 - Internet of Things
 - Distributed systems
-- Did I say "guitars"?

-Sad truth: I have much less knowledge and skills than my interests.
-So, if I am interested in something, it does not mean I am good at it.<br />
-The notes I gathered for my own interests: [here](./pages/interests.html).
+Sad truth: I suck at many/most/all of my interests.
+But I don't care.
+I just love them and like spending most of my time with them.

 ### Conference
 - "Performance evaluation of HTTP-CoAP proxy for wireless sensor and actuator networks" _2016 IEEE Asia Pacific Conference on Wireless and Mobile (APWiMob)_ [link](https://ieeexplore.ieee.org/document/7811451)